geroge-real/AMAKcs/README.md

 **Javascript Description**:
 This project is a book information website designed to showcase popular books and allow users to search for and save their favorite books.
 The website uses Javascript to enhance its functionality.
-The main functions implementing Javascript are, making the search bar work to filter out books that dont have the keywords the user typed, a collapsible menu, and profile section where users can edit and save (even when reloaded!).
+The main functions implementing Javascript are making the search bar work to filter out books that don't have the keywords the user typed, a collapsible menu, and profile section where users can edit and save (even when reloaded!).

 This website is a book library website where people can search for books, rate, read, and leave